Free sewing patterns: how to make a beach dress

 Note: Some of the links on this page are affiliate links.
 This means I will receive a commission if you order a product through one of my links.
 I only recommend products I believe in and use myself.

 By the way, do you have a nice bathing suit?
 I recently found some hot swimsuits in my favorite styles.
 Take a look.
 I have never made a swimsuit myself, seems not so easy to sew it properly.
 But I always make cover-ups myself – it’s very simple and I can sew it quite fast.

 Take the following measurements:

 Hip circumference ( hips )

-I use the Metric system and give all the numbers in centimeters and meters, but if you are used to the Imperial system you can easily convert cm to inches using a regular sewing tape measure which has both metric and imperial numbers.
+I use the Imperial system and give all the numbers in inches, but if you are used to the Metric system you can easily convert inches to centimeters using a regular sewing tape measure which has both metric and imperial numbers.